 Our Division of Science has two mock crime scene areas – a bank and a family home.
 Here our forensic science students put their skills into practice with mock crime scene investigations.

-Explore our newly-refurbished, multi-award-winning library.
+Explore our multi-award-winning library.
 Aside from its considerable book and journal resources, it’s also home to the Support Enquiry Zone (SEZ), a one-stop shop where our students can get help and advice about any aspect of university life.